-The Introduction to Digital Evidence Analysis (IDEA) training program teaches the student how to navigate through one of the most commonly used computer forensic suites in the United States, Access Data's Ultimate Toolkit.
-A targeted introduction to number theory as related specifically to digital forensics is also provided.
-This introduction covers binary, hexadecimal, ASCII, Unicode, code pages and how these relate to digital media, files, RAM and digital forensic analysis in general.
-Additionally, IDEA will provide the student with an introduction to digital forensic-specific legal issues via FLETC legal instructors who provided the latest case law in this judicially dynamic area of law.
+The Introduction to Digital Evidence Analysis (IDEA) training program teaches the student how to navigate through commonly used computer forensic tools.
+IDEA will provide the student with an introduction to computer related theory, technology and digital forensic analysis in general.
+Additionally, IDEA will provide the student with an introduction to-specific legal issues via FLETC legal instructors who provide the latest case law in this judicially dynamic area of law.

 The IDEA training program was born out of necessity.
 As the digital forensic suites have become more and more powerful, the amount of time needed to adequately teach their interface has grown accordingly.
-To help alleviate the high tempo and stress associated with SCERS, the IDEA course was designed as a comprehensive introduction to the interfaces of the forensic suites currently being taught in the Seized Computer Evidence Recovery Specialist (SCERS).
+The IDEA course was designed as a comprehensive introduction to the interfaces of the forensic suites.
 As well as a digital forensic overview, students are afforded a broad overview of the FTK interface and provided ample opportunity in mock cases to acquaint themselves with the tool.

 Required Training Materials